Coldwater Beds: Climate

 During the Early Eocene, the climate of much of northern North America was warm and wet, with mean annual temperatures (MAT) as high as 20 C, mean annual precipitation (MAP) of 100 to 150 cm, mild frost-free winters (coldest month mean temperature >5 C), and climatic conditions that supported extensive temperate forest ecosystems.

 The Quilchena fossil locality is dated to 51.5 ± 0.4 Ma corresponding to the Early Eocene Climatic Optimum (EECO), and is reconstructed as the warmest and wettest of the Early Eocene upland sites from the Okanagan Highlands of British Columbia and northern Washington State.
 Mean annual temperature (MAT) is estimated from leaf margin analysis as 16.2 ± 2.1 C and 14.6 ± 4.8 C. Using bioclimatic analysis of 45 nearest living relatives, a moist mesothermal climate is indicated (MAT 12.7 to 16.6 C; cold month mean temperature (CMMT) 3.5 to 7.9 C and mean annual precipitation (MAP) of 103 to 157 cm/yr.
-Leaf size analysis estimates MAP at /y.
+Leaf size analysis estimates a mean annual precipitation of 121 ± 39 cm.